Biao-Zhao/Biao-Zhao.github.io/_pages/publications.md

 {% include base_path %}
 2024
 ======
 **Zhao, B.**, Wu, L., Wang, G., Zhang, J. A., et al., 2024.
-A numerical study of tropical cyclone and ocean responses to air-sea momentum flux at high winds, submitted to the *Journal of Geophysical Research: Oceans*, under the second round of review. [manuscript](https://github.com/Biao-Zhao/manuscript/blob/main/A%20Numerical%20Study%20of%20Tropical%20Cyclone%20and%20Ocean%20Responses%20to%20Air-sea%20Momentum%20Flux%20at%20high%20winds.pdf)
+A numerical study of tropical cyclone and ocean responses to air-sea momentum flux at high winds, submitted to the *Journal of Geophysical Research: Oceans*, accepted. [manuscript](https://github.com/Biao-Zhao/manuscript/blob/main/A%20Numerical%20Study%20of%20Tropical%20Cyclone%20and%20Ocean%20Responses%20to%20Air-sea%20Momentum%20Flux%20at%20high%20winds.pdf)

 2023
 ======